functorz-tech/momen_doc/tutorial/how-to-embed-an-iframe-component-into-your-momen-project.md

 ### Introduction

 This document serves as a comprehensive guide for introducing and developing custom components, specifically focusing on creating an iframe-embedded component.
-For a live demonstration of what you'll be building, visit [https://momen.app/ai](https://momen.app/ai).
+For a live demonstration of what you'll be building, visit [Momen Ai](https://momen.app/ai).

 <figure><img src="../.gitbook/assets/1 (32).png" alt="an iframe component in a no-code tool"><figcaption></figcaption></figure>